AugustusZ/ProgammingAssignment3/README.md

           outcome <- read.csv("outcome-of-care-measures.csv", colClasses = "character")

 2.
-Solusion for checking "if in" is retrieved from the answer by medriscoll on stackoverflow.com: http://stackoverflow.com/questions/1169248/r-function-for-testing-if-a-vector-contains-a-given-element, i.e.
+Solution for checking "if in" is retrieved from the answer by medriscoll on stackoverflow.com: http://stackoverflow.com/questions/1169248/r-function-for-testing-if-a-vector-contains-a-given-element, i.e.

         v <- c('a','b','c','e')
        'b' %in% v